 4. Contact a Roofing Professional

 Contacting the right roofer is extremely important.
 In addition to providing all the options for your roofing solutions, they will also provide you with assistance during the process of filing claims.
-At RoofCrafters, we have a team of professionals who are trained to help you gather all the necessary documents and file the roof replacement insurance claim.
+A professional roofing company will have a team of experts who are trained to help you gather all the necessary documents and file the roof replacement insurance claim.

-We hope we have helped you answer the question, “Should I use insurance to replace a roof?”
-In the end, the decision should only be influenced by the damage that is on the home..
+Absolutely!
+There’s no harm in using your insurance to your advantage, that’s what it’s there for.
+In the end, the decision should only be influenced by the damage that is on the home.
 We also recommend always reading the fine print of a document to ensure everything is accounted for.
-Look for a roofer who is professional, demonstrates integrity and will provide a great experience.
+When you’re ready to move forward with the process, make sure you look for a professional roofer, who demonstrates integrity and will provide a great experience.

-At RoofCrafters, we have a team of professional with more than 28 years of experience that would be happy to help you.
-So, if you’re looking for options, we can show you different material types and go over the different levels of warranty.
-To see if we are a great fit give us a call.
+When you get a new roof installed, you don’t want only the best quality materials, but the best quality of workmanship as well.
+At RoofCrafters, we have an experienced team of professionals that would be happy to help you.
+So, if you’re looking for options, we can show you different material types, go over the different levels of warranty, or walk you through the insurance process.